AlexWen101/AlexWen101.github.io/index.md

  ### Plasma Stability at General Fusion

-  General Fusion's approach is to first inject a plasma into a cavity surrounded by liquid metal; this cavity is then collapsed using pistons, which squeezes and heats the plasma and induces fusion reactions.
+  General Fusion's approach to nuclear fusion is to first inject a plasma into a cavity surrounded by liquid metal; this cavity is then collapsed using pistons, which squeezes and heats the plasma and induces fusion reactions.

   <center><img src="{{ site.github.url }}/assets/img/intro/gf-compression.gif" width="450"/></center>
   <center><i>An animation of fusion reactor concept.
 After the plasma is injected from the top, the arrayed pistons on the outside compress the liquid metal and plasma.</i></center>

-  With Aaron Froese and the simulations team, I'm using computational models to optimize the characteristics of a hot plasma that is being compressed.
-We want to make sure, when we subject plasma to increased temperatures and densities for fusion to take place, that it will remain stable and behave in a useful way.
+  With Aaron Froese and the simulations team, we studied ways to optimize the characteristics of a hot plasma that is being compressed.
+When we subject plasma to increased temperatures and densities for fusion to take place, we want to ensure that it will remain stable and behave in a useful way.

   ### ATLAS Data Analysis